mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 * Between 21st and end of the month
 * Scheduled 18 months in advance
-* Board deck is sent to Board 3 calendar days before Board meeting
+* Board deck is sent to Board three calendar days before Board meeting

 #### Meeting Structure